-Friess picked up the Gans story on his own Vegas-boosting website on Tuesday and spoke as an authority on at least radio station without mention his embarrassing missteps.
+Friess picked up the Gans story on his own Vegas-boosting website on Tuesday and spoke as an authority on at least one radio station without mentioning his embarrassing missteps.

 He did not post again until late this afternoon when he wrote about Englebert Humperdinck.

 That Darn Norm